To Learn more about the UP for Learning faculty read their biographies below:

 Lindsey Halman – Program Director

-She is currently president-elect and a board member of VAMLE (Vermont Association for Middle Level Education), a member of the Middle Grades Professional Development Collaborative, a common circle leader for Vermont Learning for the Future and a contributing member of PLP Pathways.
+She is currently past-president and a board member of VAMLE (Vermont Association for Middle Level Education), a member of the Middle Grades Professional Development Collaborative, a common circle leader for Vermont Learning for the Future and a contributing member of PLP Pathways.
 In addition, she is adjunct faculty at Saint Michael’s College, Colchester, Vermont, where she teaches middle level education courses to pre and inservice educators.
-Lindsey lives in Jericho, VT with her husband, Josh, and daughter, Aila.
+Lindsey lives in Jericho, VT with her husband, Josh, daughter, Aila and pup, Rosie.
 In her spare time she can be found spending time with her family, taking ballet and hip hop classes, gardening, dreaming about flowers, reading, and loving the outdoor activities that every season brings to Vermont.

 Sharon Koller – GTY Coordinator